FallAngel1337/opm/README.md

 ## Contribution
 Check the [contribution guidelines](CONTRIBUTING.md).

-If you want to contribute with the project you can check [here](https://github.com/0xc0ffeec0de) for more details about the project structure, implementation details program logic, well-known bugs, etc to give you a better understanding of whats happening under the hood.

-Also, fell free to send a pull request or open an issue.
-If you miss a feature that you want that opm would have, you wan open an issue and then we'll evaluate if it's possible or not.

 ## Help the project to continue
 Maybe when this project will be complete ;)